espnet/espnet/CONTRIBUTING.md

 3. open your local terminal and `ssh -p xxx xxx` (check circle ci log for the exact address)
 4. try anything you can to pass the CI

-### Codecov

-1. write more tests to increase coverage
-2. explain to reviewers why you can't increase coverage